Saint-Genis-Laval: History

 The cannons of Saint-Jean held a fortified manor, in the territory of Laye, where Pope Clement V went to repose in 1306, after his coronation in the Church of Saint-Just à Lyon.
 Nothing remains of the manor.
 From the 13th century onward the pilgrimage to Notre-Dame-de-Beaunant attracted crowds: there remains a chapel there, rebuilt at the end of the previous century at the site of the miraculous spring.
 In November 1434, Saint-Genis was occupied by the Burgundians.
 The castle of Beauregard, the residence of Thomas de Gedagne, a Florentine banker, received King Charles IX of France and his court in 1564.
 Of the castle, only a few parts of the wall remain, but the gardens, terraces, and Nymphaeum still suggest an idea of the place's beauty.
 Today it is a municipal park.

+During World War II, on 20 August 1944, the German security police committed the Saint-Genis-Laval massacre, killing some 120 French citizens, mostly resistance members.